vcarluer/ludumdare29/Brainstorming.md

 What is this spaceship model? => I think it's a firebee Why does the empire send a so small team? => sensible info
     like? => A shameful past

+* The engineer
+Secret: Stak industry bought him to still alien technology.
+He knows they are here and he knows why.
+It' in the archive onf the company, how gaagle discovered the light speed space travel.
+After analyzing the stolen technology there is a missing part: certainly a worm hole generator.

+Game over:
+If the captain refuse the sub mission he will eject in capsule and will destroy the ship Killed

+Win:
+Accept the mission or fight

+* The psy
+Secret: He knows the alien story and is one  of the secret's holder.
+His mission is to reactivate the cryotubes

+Game over:
+Let's him alive.
+Activating the cryotube will be a failure and planet will explose.
+Die

+Win:
+Kill him